-I am not the world’s best cake decorator!
-Yet I’ve developed several strategies for making the cakes I bake look presentable.
+While I am not the world’s best cake decorator, I’ve developed several strategies for making the cakes I bake look presentable.
 Because we eat with our eyes first AND as I mentioned, I like pretty things, cakes being one of them.
-For inspiration I follow several bakers and cake decorators on Twitter and Instagram.
-They are an invaluable source of tips, tricks and ideas.
-Likewise Pinterest is also full of inspiration.
-For me though nature is the greatest inspirer.
+So, for inspiration I follow several bakers and cake decorators on Twitter and Instagram.
+And they are an invaluable source of tips, tricks and ideas.
+Likewise, Pinterest is also full of inspiration.
+Most importantly, nature is the greatest source of inspiration for me.
 None more so than my beautiful back garden.

 What inspires you?